Google Ads Sitelinks: How to Use Google Ads Sitelinks Extensions

 - Implementing proper tracking and closely monitoring results

 Curt has some other useful tips for optimizing sitelinks, and if you’re looking for even more information on the subject, Melissa Mackey compiled (with the help of the #PPCChat folks) a great list of benefits of sitelinks.
-Finally, if you’re really hungry for AdWords sitelinks information, this PPC Chat streamcap is a goldmine filled with tons of helpful, actionable information from a variety of very smart PPC managers.
+Finally, if you’re really hungry for Google Ads sitelinks information, this PPC Chat streamcap is a goldmine filled with tons of helpful, actionable information from a variety of very smart PPC managers.